Symphony No. 1 (Sibelius)

 The symphony is characterized by its use of string and woodwind solos; the first movement opens with a long and discursive clarinet solo over a timpani roll; (this idea returns at the start of the fourth movement, fortissimo in the strings, with wind and brass chordal accompaniment), and subsequent movements include violin, viola, and cello solos.

 Most performances of the work last between 35 and 40 minutes.
 Many conductors choose to slacken the speeds suggested by Sibelius's metronome markings, particularly in the fast part (allegro energico) of the first movement.
 Because of this, many versions of the symphony are about 38–40 minutes long (the publishers suggest the duration is 40 minutes).
-In Osmo Vänskä's recording of the work, released in 1997, the first movement is played at the metronome mark suggested by Sibelius and takes 9:42 (compared with the – minute duration of most other recordings).